Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 THR

-• About 19.22% elected mixed consideration, and those shares will receive $10.00 in cash plus 0.6840 of a CECO share per Thermon share.
+Holders of about 19.22% of Thermon’s outstanding shares elected mixed consideration and will receive $10.00 in cash plus 0.6840 of a CECO share per Thermon share.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.